cvdelannoy/poreTally/README.md

 Conda environments will automatically be created for assembly pipelines and analysis tools.

-Note that providing a gene annotation file (-a) and the original fast5 files (-f) is optional.
+Note that providing a gene annotation file (-g) and the original fast5 files (-f) is optional.
 Of course, gene finding on the finished assemblies and actions that require the fast5-files (only polishing by Nanopolish for now) will be disabled if you do not provide these files.